MelissaPabst/SavvyDAPython/Week2/Class3.md

 Let's practice with a smaller file, first.
 In the folder Practice Files, you should find a file called "submission.csv".
 If you've downloaded these files into a folder, you'll need to check where are located so you provide the proper path to tell pandas where to look for the CSV file.

 We can import 'os' to check our operating system's current working directory to determine the path we need to supply to the file.
 In my case, I am working in SavvyDAPython, and the file is located within the PracticeFiles subfolder.
+You can store your files wherever you'd like, but if you get errors telling you the file doesn't exist, it's a good idea to check your path. :)

 ```